PSYC4991 Directed Study Research [4 SH course]

 This course offers students the opportunity to participate in the conduct of empirical research.
 The experience typically involves working on a laboratory or field-based research project under the supervision of a faculty member in the Department.
 A research paper, oral presentation, or poster presentation of the student’s work is required.
 Specific areas and interests of faculty research are available on this website.

 Before registering for the semester indicated, interested students need to contact and meet with the faculty member in question about the possibility of a research study under their direction.

-The following professors will be offering Directed Study during the 2012-13 academic year:
+The following professors will be offering Directed Study Research (PSYC4991) during the 2013-14 academic year:

 - Dr. Lisa Barrett (Fall & Spring)

 - Dr. Adam Reeves (Fall & Spring)

 - Dr. Nancy Kim (Fall, Spring & Summer)